 In addition, the process history is updated with the R{kout} -byte blocks of plaintext as they are processed by ENCRYPT() or DECRYPT().

+Inside Cyclist.
 The Cyclist mode of operation is defined in Algorithms 2 and 3.
+Here are some notes for a better understanding of the behavior of Cyclist.